vivaria/edisonrul.ing/docs/source/cards/m/morphtransition.md

 ### Card Rulings

-●This card targets both the attacking monster and the attack target monster.
+*   This card targets both the attacking monster and the attack target monster.
-●If the attacking monster is no longer on the field when “Morphtransition” resolves, the targeted “Morphtronic” monster’s battle position can't be changed.
+*   If the attacking monster is no longer on the field when “Morphtransition” resolves, the targeted “Morphtronic” monster’s battle position can't be changed.